tsoding/musializer/README.md

 Windows support is at very early stage right now.
 Since I don't have a convenient Windows Development Environment, I'm cross compiling Musializer with [MinGW](https://www.mingw-w64.org/).
 See [./build_windows_mingw.sh](./build_windows_mingw.sh) for more information.

-*More documentation regarding Windows build is comming soon.
+*More documentation regarding Windows build is coming soon.
 For now use your hacking skills to figure it out.*

 ## Hot Reloading